Saman Bank

+In 2024, Saman Bank was hit by a cyberattack from IRLeaks, which affected 20 of Iran's 29 banks, including the Central Bank of Iran.
+Politico called it the "worst attack" in Iranian history.

 History

 This bank started its activities as Credit Institution in September 1999.
 Subsequently, in August 2002, it received a full banking license and changed its name to Saman Bank.
 Saman Eqtesad Credit Corporation was established on September 23, 1999 with a share capital of 11 bln Iranian Rials (US$1.4m).

-It opened its first branch on November 22, 1999 and managed to achieve in its first year of activity a 5% return on equity.
+It opened its first branch on November 22, 1999.
 In 2002, Saman was the third private financial institution in post-revolutionary Iran to receive a banking license.
 In this context, the share capital increased to Rials 220 bln (US$26 mln).